 ‘It is during our darkest hours we must focus to see the light’ Aristotle Onassis

 The word depression describes many different states of mind, from feeling a bit fed up through to full-blown clinical depression.
 It covers depression that arises from an obvious cause including bereavement.
 It covers depression that seems not to have any particular cause.
 It covers misery and unhappiness with current circumstances or unexpressed fear and anger.
 It could be manifesting in obsessive compulsive behaviour or other behavioural or physiological difficulties.
-Sometimes depression takes very specific forms such as bi-polar (formerly manic) depression or may be associated with many psychotic conditions.
-Many of the other pages on this website are concerned with issues that may be depression linked, so you may want to take a look at any that seem relevant, offering professional depression treatment London people benefit from.
+Many of the other pages on this website are concerned with issues that may be depression linked, so you may want to take a look at any that seem relevant.

 What different forms of depression have in common are feelings of isolation or loneliness